MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-add-guest-user.md

 ---
 author: davepinch
-description: Learn how to add invite a guest user to operate a guide in Microsoft Dynamics 365 Guides ms.author: davepinch ms.date: 08/09/2022 ms.topic: article
+description: Learn how to invite a guest user to operate a guide in Microsoft Dynamics 365 Guides ms.author: davepinch ms.date: 08/09/2022 ms.topic: article